A Charmed Life - Cover

 Chapter 46: New Beginnings

-Jeff didn’t hover over Keiko as much as he did when the boys came home.
-Instead, he followed her through the door carrying Sabrina in her carrier.
+Jeff didn’t hover over Keiko as much as he did when the boys came home; he followed her through the door carrying Sabrina in her carrier.
 Alex and Ryan came running when they recognized their mother’s voice.
 Marisa smiled from the couch as Keiko and Jeff appeared.
-She relieved Beth and Charlie the morning after Sabrina’s birth, and the boys loved it when their Grandma watched them.
+She’d relieved Beth and Charlie the morning after Sabrina’s birth; the boys loved it when their Grandma watched them.

 Keiko lifted an awake Sabrina out of her carrier and cradled her while seated on the couch.
 Alex looked at his sister for a moment then walked away.
-Ryan clambered onto the sofa next to his mother to get a better look.
-It reminded Marisa of Jenni checking Ryan out after he was born.
+Ryan clambered onto the couch next to his mother to get a better look; it reminded Marisa of Jenni checking Ryan out after he was born.
 Ryan sat mesmerized by the sight of the little person wrapped in a blanket in his mother’s lap.

 “Ryan, say ‘hello’ to your sister, Sabrina.”